WIFancyPants/Git/Milestone Assignment.md

 **Instructions**
 1. Read through the directions below.
 2. Complete the necessary elements as outlined.
-3. Zip the project and submit to [xxxxx] by the due date.
+3. Submit the following artifacts for your assignment:
+- Screenshot from Step 1
+- Url to your LASTNAME_GitHub_Assignment repo from Step 2

 **Evaluation Criteria & Learning Objectives**
 - Install and Configure Git